Content accessibility

 When sending GIFs or images on Teams, add an image description under your image or GIF.

-All videos should have closed captions available.
+All videos must have closed captions available.
 Check all captions for accuracy, when using automated ones.

 All videos with animations or text must have audio available.
 If the audio cannot include all on screen text, you must provide an audio description in writing.